 - Revitalization: The basic structures are in place but church needs to embrace the biblical mission and wrestle with how to contextualize the message for the 21st century.
 Tim Keller exhorts the church to do the hard work of developing their theological vision, to develop a “faithful restatement of the gospel with rich implications for life, ministry, and mission in a type of culture at a moment of history.” .
 The church needs to hire a pastor who will help them realign their programs and mission to address the communication and cultural styles & complexities of the 21st century, in order to be better equipped to communicate and minister the biblical message to their community.

-- Replanting: There is barely enough people (if they engage) to carry out the basic programs of the church, such as Sunday morning, an adult Sunday School class, and staff the few committees required to keep the church functioning but older and tired.
-However, the church is stuck in the past, continuing to implement an outdated model of church.
+- Replanting: There is barely enough people (if they engage) to carry out the basic programs of the church, such as Sunday morning, an adult Sunday School class, and staff the few committees required to keep the church functioning.
+The majority of congregants are older and tired.
+The church is stuck in the past, continuing to implement an outdated model of church.
 The service is typically traditional with low energy which meets the needs of those attending but often doesn’t communicate or connect with younger couples and families.
 The church is ineffective in reaching the community and functionally invisible to the average person in town.
 The church needs to hire a pastor who will help them recontextualize the biblical message and mission in order to reengage the community with the gospel.
 They need a pastor who help them navigate the difficult waters of change, while maintaining unity and caring for the entire congregation.
 A replant will require significant changes to most aspects of the church, including the Sunday service and methods of outreach.
 All of which are difficult but far better than the alternative of closing.

 - Restarting: The church doesn’t have enough people to carry out the basic programs of a typical church.
 The elderly congregation has neither the energy nor capacity to implement the significant change required to change the trajectory of the church from its steep decline.
 The congregation needs to hire a pastor who will continue to minister to their needs, keep their traditional service going but give the pastor the freedom to begin new ministry and services to functionally start a new church in the existing building.